bell-sarian/bell-sarian/README.md

 <!--
 **bell-sarian/bell-sarian** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-I am currently a Software Engineer II at Northrop Grumman
+I am a Software Engineer at Northrop Grumman

 - 🔭 I’m currently working on a website to display my web-based art projects!
 All written in React using JS/HTML/CSS and Three.js/WebGL
 - 🌱 I’m currently learning WebGL and Artifical Intelligence.